Seal of Dane County County of Dane

 Our SolSmart Commitment

 Dane County is committed to exceptional customer service related to the solar process.
-To promote the continued advancement of solar in our community, we are committed to these overarching goals:
+To promote the continued advancement of solar in our community, we committed to Solsmart's overarching goals:

 • Support Municipalities leading by example: Expanding municipal participation in SolSmart across Dane County by at least doubling the number of municipalities that are designated SolSmart Communities.